verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 );
 ```

 ^ We looked at how to import styles, internationalisation and the register block component.
-We learnt about namespacing and allowed characters for block names.
+We learned about namespacing and allowed characters for block names.
 We looked at the title attribute, description, block categories, icons & keywords.
 We looked at how the edit object displays the content in the back end, and how the save object is what is saved to the database.

 ---